zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ### Administrative endpoints

-   The following snippet describes the administrative endpoint properties:
+   The following snippet presents the format of the administrative endpoint properties:

    ```
 baseUrl: http://localhost:10021/hellospring